-Good communication with family of a senior client is an essential part of any caregiver business
+Good communication with the family of a senior client is an essential part of any caregiver business!

 Caregiver communication with the family of a senior client who requires care services, is the second most important part of your caregiver position, the first is the quality care that you provide for the senior.

 The family is always curious to know how the care is going on a daily basis, and if the caregiver business services are being provided as promised.